 Focuses on how to meet your IT needs while minimizing unnecessary expenses.

-As you can see, the Well-Architected Framework is complex and extremely comprehensive.
+The Well-Architected Framework is complex and extremely comprehensive.
 It’s also regularly updated to accommodate industry trends.
-Organizations need to constantly stay up to date with those changes to adhere to the framework.
+Organizations need to continuously stay up to date with those changes to adhere to the framework.

 What Are the Benefits of an AWS WAR?

-Cloud computing is one of the most important tools your organization can use to address its business needs.
-It’s cost efficient and helps organizations of all sizes secure the resources necessary to compete in a modern business landscape.
+Cloud computing is a critical tool to address business needs.
+It’s cost efficient and helps organizations of all sizes secure the resources necessary to compete in today’s business landscape.

 Naturally, you want to get the most out of those benefits, so your cloud services are safe, efficient, and give you the most bang for your buck.
-Regularly running an AWS WAR helps with that by showing you which elements of AWS you can optimize for better performance.
+Regularly running an AWS WAR helps show you which elements of AWS you can optimize for better performance.

 The AWS WAR is based on the five pillars of the Well-Architected Framework.
 Conducting a review will help you: